What are some things to think about when planning a funeral?

-This is a type of life insurance; if you already have life insurance, it may be enough to meet your funeral costs.
+Life insurance - if you have a life insurance policy, it may be enough to meet your funeral costs.

-The conditions of a funeral insurance policy will vary depending on the provider, so be sure to ask a lot of questions:
+The conditions of a funeral insurance policy will vary depending on the provider, so be sure to ask a lot of questions, including:

 - How much cover you can get?